akveo/nebular/docs/articles/index.md

   - Helpers for token management (storing, passing with HTTP requests, etc).
 - Nebular Security `@nebular/security`
   - module for roles and permissions management.
+- Nebular Bootstrap `@nebular/bootstrap`
+  - Style overriding for Bootstrap, so that the application has a consistent look & feel across libraries.
 - Admin dashboard starter kit <a href="https://github.com/akveo/ngx-admin" target="_blank">ngx-admin</a> - Angular application based on Nebular modules with beautiful IOT components.

 Other ideas